ipvm-wg/workflow/README.md

 >
 > — [The Protomen](https://en.wikipedia.org/wiki/The_Protomen), The Good Doctor

 Tasks are the smallest level of work granularity a workflow.
-Tasks describe everything required to the negotate and execute all of the of work.
+Tasks describe everything required to the negotiate and execute all of the of work.
 IPVM Tasks are defined as a subtype of [UCAN Tasks](https://github.com/ucan-wg/invocation/blob/main/README.md#32-ipld-schema).
 Task types MAY require specific fields in the `inputs` field.
 Timeouts, gas, credits, transactional guarantees, result visibility, and so on MAY be separately confifured in the `ipvm/config` field.

 Tasks MAY be configured in aggragate in the [global defaults](#215-defaults).
 Individual Task configuration MUST be embedded inside of a [UCAN Action](https://github.com/ucan-wg/invocation)'s `meta['ipvm/confg']` field.